kyma-project/website/content/blog-posts/2021-05-13-release-notes-1.23/index.md

 ### Istio upgraded to version 1.9.5

 With this release, we upgraded Istio to version 1.9.5.
 This upgrade fixes several security vulnerabilities and a few minor issues.
-See Istio 1.9.x [release announcements](https://istio.io/latest/news/releases/1.9.x/) for more information.
+See [Istio 1.9.5 release announcements](https://istio.io/latest/news/releases/1.9.x/announcing-1.9.5/) for more information.